350d/motion-detector/README.md

 - Progressive JPEG files
 - Images created with some graphics software
 - Heavily compressed or unusual JPEG variants

-**Recommendation:** Always test DC-only mode with your specific camera files.
-If it fails, the system automatically falls back to standard loading.

 **🔧 Before deploying DC-only mode in production:**
 ```bash